 On the North Shore Road, I stopped for lunch at Off The Wall, a beach restaurant.
-A talkative elderly lady with purple eye shadow told me about the Hollywood parties she used to attend, the politics of St. Croix and the looting that takes place after hurricanes.
-Of her ex-husband who cheated on her, she said, “Now he can’t afford the ferry ticket from St. John.
-I made him … and I broke him.”
+A talkative elderly lady with purple eye shadow told me about the Hollywood parties she used to attend, the politics of Saint Croix, and the looting that takes place after hurricanes.
+Of her ex-husband who cheated on her, she said, “Now he can’t afford the ferry ticket from Saint John.
+I made him—and I broke him.”

 Rum production has always been a key component of the island’s economy.
-Rum (aka kill-devil) has even served as a medium of currency to help fund various military insurgencies, such as the American Revolution.
+Rum (also known as kill-devil) has even served as a medium of currency to help fund various military insurgencies, such as the American Revolution.

 I toured the Cruzan Rum Distillery with the usual vats of boiling, foamy liquids and warehouses full of musty barrels.
 Founded in 1760, it has been managed by eight generations of the same family.
 While there, a truck full of molasses slowly drained its load.
 We were encouraged to stick our fingers into the sticky black syrup for a taste.
 The island also boasts the more recently built Captain Morgan distillery.
-(Captain Morgan is the sponsor of St. Croix’s Half IronMan race.)
+(Captain Morgan is the sponsor of Saint Croix’s Half IronMan race.)
 Compared to endearing old-school Cruzan, Captain Morgan’s plant is polished and corporate.
 Looks like a shiny new oil refinery.
-The brand’s marketing slickness is prominent in its display, movie, tour and gift shop.
-The staff avoided questions about aging, meaning they cook it, blend it, flavor it and push it to the market quickly.
+The brand’s marketing slickness is prominent in its display, movie, tour, and gift shop.
+The staff avoided questions about aging their rum, meaning they cook it, flavor it, and push it to the market quickly.

 Iggy on Point Udall

-The eastermost tip of the island is also the easternmost tip of the U.S. Point Udall is the site of a Very Long Baseline Array Telescope (VLBA).
+The eastermost tip of the island is also the easternmost tip of the United States.
+Point Udall is the site of a Very Long Baseline Array Telescope (VLBA).
 VLBA is a system of ten radio-telescope antennas, each with a dish 82 feet in diameter and weighing 240 tons.
-From Hawaii to St. Croix, the VLBA spans more than 5,000 miles, simultaneously collecting extremely faint radio signals from objects in space.
+From Hawaii to Saint Croix, the VLBA spans more than five thousand miles, simultaneously collecting extremely faint radio signals from objects in space.
 The array allows scientists to investigate the inner workings of galaxies and quasars billions of light-years distant.

 Closer to earth, I saw a couple of iguanas at Cramer Park.